percula/planter_docs/content/en/docs/getting-started/overview.md

 url: "getting-started"
 ---

-## Getting started
+#### Getting started

-Everything you need to know to get up and running with Planter~
+Everything you need to know to get up and running with Planter

-### Garden Navigation
+#### Garden Navigation

-How to navigate, edit, and share your gardens in Planter.
+How to navigate, edit, and share your gardens in Planter

-### Add Plants and Varieties
+#### Add Plants and Varieties

-How to add plants to your garden and create custom plants and varieties.
+How to add plants to your garden and create custom plants and varieties

-### Plant Care
+#### Plant Care

-Plant care information in Planter and where to find it.
+Plant care information in Planter and where to find it

-### Growing Calendar
+#### Growing Calendar

-How to use the Growing Calendar in Planter.
+How to use the Growing Calendar in Planter

-### Notes and events
+#### Notes and events

-How to use the Notes and Events Premium features.
+How to use the Notes and Events Premium features

+#### Manage Your Account

+How to manage your Planter account and Premium subscription

-### FAQ
+#### FAQ

-Frequently asked questions about Planter.
+Frequently asked questions about Planter

+#### Connect With Us

+Connect with the Planter team: follow us on social media, report a bug, or request a feature.